Superannuation

 Option 2 – contribute to super after tax

-• A total of $1,200 is contributed by you to super from your own after tax savings (non-concessional contribution).
+• A total of $5,000 is contributed by you to super as a non-concessional contribution.

-• No tax is applicable on the contribution to super.
+• No tax is applicable on the non-concessional contribution to super.

-As you can see, salary sacrificing the contribution provides a total tax saving of $311.15, not allowing for any Medicare levy payable or tax offsets.
-However, by making a personal contribution, you are eligible for the Government co-contribution which can provide a higher or lower benefit depending on the level of taxable income (in this case an amount of $281.52 or a lower benefit of just $29.78).
-The comparison will be different for each person, and you do need to check your own situation.
+As you can see, salary sacrificing the contribution provides a saving in income tax of $1,500.00, not allowing for any Medicare levy payable or tax offsets.
+However, by making a personal non-concessional contribution, you are eligible for the Government co-contribution which results in a net increase in the super balance of $1,096.68.
+Overall, you are still better off by salary sacrificing into super, however the comparison will be different for each person, and you do need to consider your own situation.